lisr-pcx/on-board-tips/README.md

 ## TODO

-On the published version there are still some section incomplete, just search "TODO" on markdown files to fix it.
+The online site has some incomplete sections.
+Just search the word "TODO" on repo files to fix them.

 Pages below have been created, but are not online.
 Fix and add them to "mkdocs.yml".